Britain launches Europe's first yuan money-market fund

 "The launch of this (fund) will provide further opportunities for British and other global investors to invest directly into China," said Andrea Leadsom, a junior British finance minister.

-The fund is domiciled in Britain and supported by Britain's HSBC and Germany's Commerzbank.
+The fund is domiciled in Britain and supported by Britain's HSBC (HSBA.L) and Germany's Commerzbank (CBKG.DE).

 Some of Britain's link-building with China has created unease among its traditional allies.